 What Is A Podcast?

-Podcasts are becoming more and more popular these days but there are probably still a few people who don’t know what a podcast is.
+It is true that podcasts are becoming more and more popular these days but there are probably still a few people who don’t know what a podcast is.
 A podcast is basically a radio programme which you can download from the internet and listen to on your phone, laptop or MP3 player whenever you want.
 There are podcasts on every topic possible and TEFL is no exception.
 You can listen to podcasts on classroom management, pronunciation, error correction or anything else TEFL-related.

-Which Podcasts Should I Listen To?
+Which TEFL Podcasts Should English Teachers Listen To?

-The TEFL show
+The TEFL Show

 The TEFL Show offers a podcast about teaching English and learning languages.
 Their episodes are really interesting and varied, including topics like native speakerism, mistakes to avoid when learning a foreign language, the issue of accents and things you should know when teaching pronunciation – quite a mixed bag.